Overlanding is broadly accepted as self-reliant, vehicle-dependant travel where the emphasis is more on the journey than the destination.

 Famous overland expeditions across continents took place in the late 1960s from the UK to India and South Africa to Europe.

 In 1955, 6 British post grads convinced Land Rover of the marketing opportunities an epic journey from the UK to Singapore would have, bagging themselves a couple of loaded Defenders.

-The BBC, David Attenborough and a whole bunch of sponsors got involved.
+The BBC, David Attenborough, and a whole bunch of sponsors got involved.
 After 6 months and almost 16000 miles, the 2 Land Rovers and the 6 overlanders arrived in Singapore.

-Make no mistake, while a 4wd is terrific for overlanding, opening up more route opportunities, it is far from essential.
+Make no mistake, while a 4wd is terrific for Overlanding, opening up more route opportunities, it is far from essential.

 Information is available on road conditions and border formalities – especially important when things on the ground change often.

-Getting advice of where to find a local mechanic, shipping information and even where to find a vet in a random town is usually a Facebook post away.
+Getting advice on where to find a local mechanic, shipping information, and even where to find a vet in a random town is usually a Facebook post away.

-and so our paths often cross with fellow travellers.
-It’s often a source of much joy to meet other overlanders on the road.
+and so our paths often cross with fellow travelers.
+It’s usually a source of much joy to meet other overlanders on the road.

 We may have met before on the road or in one of the chat rooms.
 Meetings always involve discussing our respective vehicles and routes taken.

 We discuss recommendations on campsites and places to go, with a few tales from the road thrown in for good measure.